AJBrownson/meal-prep-planner/README.md

 # Meal Prep

-This is an AI powered meal planning tool that prepares meal plans based on user preferences and nutritional requirements.
+This is an AI powered meal planning app that prepares meal plans based on user preferences and nutritional requirements.

 ## Table of Contents